What are your chances of acceptance?

 Low accuracy (4 of 18 factors)

-20 Math Summer Programs for High School Students in 2023
+31 Math Summer Programs for High Schoolers in 2025

 Location: University of Minnesota

 The Math Modeling Camp is a free program where high schoolers use mathematical models to analyze real-world situations like the effect of traffic on a bridge or the climate’s estimated impact on natural resources.
-The program tests participants’ problem-solving skills, ability to collaborate with others, and attention to detail for extended periods of time.
-Preference is given to students from Minnesota, especially those who live in the Twin Cities area.
+The program tests participants’ problem-solving skills, ability to collaborate with others, and attention to detail for extended periods.
+This is a non-residential program and preference is given to students from Minnesota, especially those who live in the Twin Cities area.

 To apply, you must have completed Calculus and present a recommendation letter from a math teacher.